Torn Shoulder Labrum: Causes, Symptoms, and Treatment Options

 A good example of this is with a baseball pitcher, who repetitively throws a ball over and over, putting chronic stress on the shoulder.
 This can eventually wear out the labrum and cause fraying of the labrum without actually detaching it.
 This can also be known as a SLAP tear (Superior Labrum from Anterior to Posterior).

-A more extreme example is a fall onto the arm or shoulder, or an accident in which the ball of the shoulder actually pushes the labrum out of the socket.
+A more extreme example is when someone falls onto their arm or shoulder, or when someone has an accident in which the ball of the shoulder actually pushes the labrum out of the socket.
 This can include a complete dislocation of the shoulder, which is incredibly painful and will almost always require surgical intervention.